Wolseley 15/50

-The Wolseley 15/50 was an updated version of the Wolseley 4/44.
+The Wolseley 15/50 was an updated version of the Wolseley 4/44 automobile.
 The main change was the engine; the 4/44 used a pre BMC Morris XPA unit and after the MG TF stopped production it was the only car still fitted with it.
 To rationalise production the 15/50 was launched with the BMC B-series engine fitted.
 Much of the design was shared with the MG Magnette, although some of the panels of the MG Magnette ZA/ZB (e.g. the boot and rear wings) are not interchangeable with those of the Wolseley 15/50, as stated in Practical Classics.

 Unlike the MG, the 15/50 engine had only a single SU carburettor so the power output was slightly less at 55 bhp at 4400 rpm.
 Unlike the 4/44, the 15/50 had a floor gear change.
 From 1956 a "Manumatic" two pedal (centrifugal clutch) transmission was an option.
 This was controlled by a micro switch hidden in the gear lever operating a vacuum servo.
 Having no synchromesh on bottom gear could make changes into the lowest ratio, which would normally require double declutching, difficult.